pglevy/wiki-import-test/Showcase.md

+Here are some examples of our work, including both concept projects and tools for rapid prototyping.

 ## [Medical supply catalog](https://bixal.github.io/med-supply-cat/)

 A concept product catalog site built in about 4 weeks, including a home page, category landing pages, and product page.
 [Source code](https://github.com/Bixal/med-supply-cat)